gsm1011/hadoop.admin/manuscript/chapter2.md

 can be specified to install.
 For example, in our kickstart file, we configure to install the Linux base package with @Base.
 In addition, if a package is not intended to be installed, we can add a dash symbol before the package.
-For example, we don’t want to install OpenJDK, we can specify this with `-java`.
+For example, we don't want to install `OpenJDK`, we can specify this with `-java`.

 For a Hadoop cluster, basic packages are enough, so we have ignored the